 However, every owner of a natural timber door should know that all that history, strength, and surprisingly pleasant fragrance comes with a trade-off.
 Natural timber doors need a little bit of extra care to keep them in good condition for the many decades they can potentially last.
 The key is to remember that because your doors are made of wood, they should be protected from all the natural forces meant to break down wood that falls in a forest.
-And with the right care, you could be sporting beautiful heritage worthy front doors in less than a century.
+With the right care your front door could last a lifetime.

 Timber Doors Respond to the Weather

 The first thing to understand is that timber doors are very responsive to the weather.
-Wood swells when there's moisture in the air and contracts when it's dry.
-It also tends to swell more in the wet or humid conditions, and less in the cold or dry conditions.
+Wood tends to swell in the wet or humid conditions, and contract in cold or dry conditions.
 This means that timber doors are susceptible to sticking in their frames, losing energy efficiency, or breaking their own paint unless owners choose their initial steps carefully.

 A properly cured and sealed timber door will be less susceptible to swelling and will fit snugly into a professionally installed frame.
-Starting with a high quality timber door is key to seeing the life-long performance you expect.
-From there, if you are painting your door you will want to make sure your door is painted with a primer made for natural timbers and a front door paint that will also act as a sturdy sealant.
+Starting with a high-quality timber door is key to seeing the life-long performance you expect.
+From there, if you are painting your door you will want to make sure your use a primer made for natural timbers and paint that will also act as a sturdy sealant.
 If you are staining your door you will need to apply a sealcoat and then at least two coats of a film forming stain.
 When painting or staining a door you need to ensure that you coat all six sides of the door.

 Provide a Sheltered Entrance